3 Sources

 Copy Link

-Meta's Metaverse team is urged to use AI tools to boost productivity fivefold.
-This move reflects the company's shift towards AI integration across its operations, potentially reviving its struggling Metaverse project.
+Meta's Metaverse team is urged to use AI to boost productivity fivefold, signaling a shift in the company's approach to its virtual reality ambitions.

-Meta, the parent company of Facebook, is making a significant pivot in its approach to developing the Metaverse.
+Meta, the company formerly known as Facebook, is making a significant pivot in its approach to developing the Metaverse.
 In a recent internal message, Vishal Shah, Meta's VP of Metaverse, urged employees to leverage artificial intelligence (AI) to dramatically increase their productivity

 1